septic tank pumping united sewer service.when to schedule a septic system inspection

 • Unusual odors or slow drains: Indications of impending problems.

-Regular inspections, typically every three to five years, are crucial for maintaining your septic system.
+When to schedule a septic system inspection, typically every three to five years is crucial for maintaining your septic system.
 These inspections can identify minor issues before they escalate into costly repairs and ensure that your system functions efficiently.

 Early Detection Saves Money

 Catching problems early can save you thousands of dollars in repair costs.
+When to schedule a septic system inspection.
 A cracked tank or clogged leach field identified during an inspection can be addressed before it causes significant damage.

 Prevent Health Hazards